Fletacode/Fletacode/README.md

 I'm Kim DongHun

-I am a student studying in the computer science at <a href='https://cs.kookmin.ac.kr/'>Kookmin University </a>
+I am a student studying in the department of software at <a href='https://cs.kookmin.ac.kr/'>Kookmin University </a>

 <br/>